stuebersystems/hugo-theme-berlin/README.md

 Params.NoComments | bool  | Disable comments for the current page Params.NoAuthor   | bool  | Do not show author for the current page

-For build in variables of Hugo see [Variables and Params](https://gohugo.io/variables).
+For build in variables of Hugo see [Methods within your templates](https://gohugo.io/methods/).

 ## More resources